Modular links: Bunch algorithm and upper volume bounds: A new algorithm for constructing modular links

 \item Determine the orders within the full bunches in the modular link $L$ using \refprop{OrderWithinFullBs}.
 In each negative (or positive) interval, draw $\overline{n}$ points with $x$-base (or $y$-base) labels from left to right according to the order within the full $x$-bunch (or full $y$-bunch).

 \item Construct $K$ by first drawing the $x_1^{k_1}$-arc, which starts from the $x_1$-point in the $-{k_1}^{\textup{th}}$ interval and ends at the $y_1$-point in the $+{l_1}^{\textup{th}}$ interval.
 Then, draw the $y_1^{l_1}$-arc which starts from the $y_1$-point in the $+{l_1}^{\textup{th}}$ interval and ends at the $x_2$-point in the $-{k_2}^{\textup{th}}$ interval.
-Continue drawing the arcs for subwords $x_2^{k_2}, y_2^{l_2}, \ldots, x_n^{k_n}, y_n^{l_n}$ with known starting and ending points to obtain $K$ in the split template. \end{enumerate}
+Continue drawing the arcs for subwords $x_2^{k_2}, y_2^{l_2}, \ldots, x_{n_1}^{k_{n_1}}, y_{n_1}^{l_{n_1}}$ with known starting and ending points to obtain $K$ in the split template. \end{enumerate}

-By repeating Step (3) for each link component of $L$, the modular link (or called Lorenz link) $L$ embedded in the Lorenz template can be obtained. \end{corollary}
+By repeating Step (3) for all other link components of $L$ with code words $w_2, w_3, \ldots, w_c$, the modular link (or called Lorenz link) $L$ embedded in the Lorenz template can be obtained. \end{corollary}

-\begin{remark} We can actually draw any subwords of $w$ in any order in \refcor{Algorithm}.
+\begin{remark} We can actually draw any subwords of any code words in any order in \refcor{Algorithm}.
 The modular knot $K$ can be obtained as long as the turn corresponding to each letter in the word is drawn. \end{remark}

+Take the labelled code word $w={x_1}^{10}{y_1}^2{x_2}^5{y_2}^2{x_3}^7{y_3}^6{x_4}^2{y_4}^2{x_5}^5{y_5}^3$ as an example.
+To construct the modular knot with code word $w$, instead of marking $44$ points in the branch line in William's algorithm (\reffig{WilliamsAlg1}), the bunch algorithm needs to mark only integers from $-10$ to $+6$.
+Instead of finding the lexicographic order of the $44$ members in the permutation class of words, the bunch algorithm needs to order only five $x$-bases and five $y$-bases, which can be found almost immediately from the relative magnitudes of the word exponents.
+Such orders were $(x_2, x_1, x_4, x_5, x_3)$ and $(y_5, y_2, y_1, y_4, y_3)$, where detailed explanation can be found in the example following \refprop{OrderWithinFullBs}.

+Having known the order within full $x$-bunch at each negative integer on the branch line and the order within full $y$-bunch at each positive integer, we can construct the modular knot as appeared in \reffig{SplitTemplateWithLabelsWhole} just by reading the code word exponents, e.g. to draw the $({x_1}^{10}{y_1}^2)$-arc, we start from the $x_1$-point at the integer $-10$ in the branch line, and then draw ten $x$-turns with the last turn ending at the $y_1$-point at $+2$ in the branch line.
+We then draw two $y$-turns with the last turn ending at the $x_2$-point at $-5$ in the branch line.
+The orders within the full bunches allow us to know where each turn should end.